-The Bank of South Sudan will engage in Open Market Operations (OMO), involving purchases and sales of eligible securities to regulate the money supply and the credit conditions in the economy.
-In this regard, the Bank will introduce Term Deposit Facilities (TDF) for use when the Bank considers it desirable.
-The Bank will seek to acquire deposits through a transfer agreement with commercial banks at an agreed auction price.
+The Bank of South Sudan will engage in Open Market Operations (OMO), involving trading in eligible securities to regulate the money supply and the credit conditions in the economy.
+In this regard, the Bank has recently introduced Term Deposit Facilities (TDF) for use as the Bank considers it desirable to offer longer term options.
+This deposit facility has tenors ranging from 28 to 84 days.